*T. W. Idol, PhD (Chair)—tropical forestry/agroforestry

 Concentration Areas (total 18 credits):

 MEM students must select a concentration area from the following: Geospatial Analysis and Modeling, Environmental Policy and Economics, Land and Water Resource Management, and Applied Terrestrial Ecology.
 Students are required to take a minimum of 9 credits from their concentration area and 3 credits from each of the other areas.
 Of the 18 elective credits required: (1) at least 12 credits must be NREM courses; and (2) a maximum of 12 credits of upper-division undergraduate course credits (400-level) are allowed, however, this reduces to 9 credits if 400-level course(s) are taken to fulfill the research methods requirement.
-The list is not comprehensive, and substitutions will be considered via a written petition from the faculty advisor to the curriculum committee.
+Example courses for each area are listed below, however, the list is not comprehensive.
+The current list is published on the NREM website, and substitutions will be considered.

 Geospatial Analysis & Modeling